General enquiries: 0800 326 5559

 It can be easy to place the blame for your partner’s actions on yourself and your perceived inadequacies, believing that they would never have strayed if only you were more attractive, more intelligent or a size smaller.

-Taking the time to learn about the causes of sex and love addiction can bring about a feeling of peace.
 You will begin to understand that there was nothing you could have done to prevent this from happening, and over time you will eventually release yourself from blame and begin to regain your confidence.

 2. Find support for yourself

-During this time it’s important to seek out support for yourself in order to work through your emotions and learn healthy coping strategies.
 This can be in the form of counselling, in which a therapist will guide you through your feelings and allow you to unload your thoughts and emotions within a safe, supportive environment.
+Techniques such as Cognitive Behavioural Therapy and Dialectical Behaviour Therapy are likely to be used.

-There are also a number of support groups for the partners of sex and love addicts who meet regularly and discuss their feelings.
 It can be a great source of comfort to discover that other people share your experiences and can help you to feel less alone.

 3. Set healthy boundaries